flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ### Accessories

-Throughout its lifespan, the GBA enjoyed an interesting rage of accessories that reimagined how this console could be used.
+Throughout its lifespan, the GBA enjoyed an interesting range of accessories that reimagined how this console could be used.
 Many of the peripherals devised took advantage of Multiboot, the versatility of the EXT port, and the flexibility of the Game Pak slot.

 #### The new EXT slot {.tabs .active}